Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongClusterPlugin is the Schema for the  API.
-The only differences between KongPlugin and KongClusterPlugin are that KongClusterPlugin is a Kubernetes cluster-level resource instead of a namespaced resource, and can be applied as a global plugin using `global` label.
+KongClusterPlugin is the Schema for the kongclusterplugins API.

 <!-- kong_cluster_plugin description placeholder -->